-COMPENSATON COMMITTEE INTERLOCKS AND INSIDER PARTICIPATION
+COMPENSATION COMMITTEE INTERLOCKS AND INSIDER PARTICIPATION

-Daniel B. Burke, James E. Burke, Donald R. Keough, and George W. Wilson served as members of the Compensation Committee in 1997.
+Daniel B. Burke, James E. Burke, Donald R. Keough, and George W. Wilson served as members of the Compensation Committee in 1998.
+No member of the Compensation Committee was, during the fiscal year, an officer or employee of the Company or any of its subsidiaries or formerly an officer of the Company or any of its subsidiaries or had any relationship requiring disclosure under Item 404 of Regulation S-K.